gearpump/gearpump/external/hbase/README.md

  2. Tuple4[Array[Byte], Array[Byte], Array[Byte], Array[Byte]] which means (rowKey, columnGroup, columnName, value)
  3. Sequence of type 1 and 2

-Suppose there is a DataSource Task will output above-mentitioned messages, you can write a simple application then:
+Suppose there is a DataSource Task will output above-mentioned messages, you can write a simple application then:

 ```scala
 val sink = new HBaseSink(UserConfig.empty, "$tableName")